adamzr2000/unitree-go1-digital-twin/digital-twin-service/ros-master/README.md

 docker ps
 ```

-In the output you should be able to see the `roscore-edge` container up and running.
+In the output you should be able to see the `ros-master` container up and running.